Date: February 9, 2018

-As reported by Brian Berger, order “Preregistration numbers for the Portland Chess Club’s Summer Open tournament gave the first hint that a full house could be expected.
-And a full house it was, visit as 42 players gathered to test their playing skills–many of them new faces to this reporter.”
-The Open section was won by Seth Talyansky, erectile with an impressive 4.5/5, drawing only Matt Dalthorp.
+As reported by Brian Berger, “Preregistration numbers for the Portland Chess Club’s Summer Open tournament gave the first hint that a full house could be expected.
+And a full house it was, as 42 players gathered to test their playing skills–many of them new faces to this reporter.”
+The Open section was won by Seth Talyansky, with an impressive 4.5/5, drawing only Matt Dalthorp.
 Brian’s full story will appear in the August issue of Northwest Chess.
 The photo, taken by Brian, shows some of the action, with the game Michael Goffe (L) vs. David Murray in the foreground.

 Portland CC June G/60 (June 28)